Other Academic Policies

 Confidentiality of Records

-In keeping with the Family Educational Rights and Privacy Act of 1974, Towson University respects the confidential relationship between the university and its students by preserving, to the maximum extent possible, the privacy of all records relating to its students.
+In keeping with the Family Educational Rights and Privacy Act of 1974, Towson University respects the confidential relationship between TU and its students by preserving, to the maximum extent possible, the privacy of all records relating to its students.
 Records are kept only on matters relevant to the academic admission process and to the student’s progress toward a degree.
-The records will not be disclosed except upon student’s written request or with his or her written consent, under legal compulsion, or in carefully circumscribed instances based on clearly defined policies of the university (see Appendix B).
+The records will not be disclosed except upon student’s written request, written consent, under legal compulsion, or in carefully circumscribed instances based on clearly defined policies of the university (see Appendix B).

 Substance Abuse Policy